sadanandpai/git-guide/README.md

 <br>

-### 6. I have modified/formatted some code while going through.
+### 6. I have modified/formatted some code while going through it.
 Now I want the code to be back to the state as it was.

 - To reset all the changes `git reset --hard`
 - To reset a single file `git checkout HEAD -- <file-path>`